packit/research/downstream/README.md

 There are (at least) 3 ways how to do this:

-1. New `job_type` and new handler can be created to implement the core functionality.
+1. New `job_type` and new handler can be created to implement the core functionality. (used in the current implementation)

 - Needs a new name for a job that needs to be different to `production_build`, but looks like the easiest solution.